 Tyler Texas 75799

 Find registration, graduation, and name change forms at the UT Tyler Registrar's Forms Library

-Change of Program Form To change to another program, this form must be signed by both program advisors and returned to The Enrollment Services Center.
+Change of Program Form To change to another program, this form must be signed by the new program advisor and returned to the Graduate Admissions office.

 Core Residency Form If an applicant or student is classified as a nonresident and wishes to be reclassified as a resident, it is necessary to submit the Core Residency Form.
 This is used to determine if you will pay in-state or out-of-state tuition rates.
 After printing out and completing the Core Residency Question Form, please submit it to the Enrollment Services Center.
 Attempts on the part of a nonresident student to evade the nonresident fee are a serious matter and may lead to disciplinary action, including expulsion and/or penalty as set forth in the law.

 Graduate Transfer Credit Approval Form Transfer credit must be approved by the program advisor by completing this form and submitting it to Graduate Admissions ADM 345.
 Transfer of graduate credit from a regionally accredited institution is limited to 9 hours for master's degrees.
 All transfer credit must have been completed with a grade of "B" or better and approved by the degree-granting program.
 Transfer credits should be evaluated and approved during the first semester.
 Since the restrictions placed upon transfer work may vary from program to program, each graduate degree student should refer to the section of the catalog that details the requirements of the proposed degree.